AdguardTeam/tsurlfilter/packages/tsurlfilter/src/rules/declarative-converter/readme.txt

 ! <br />
 !
 ! # MV3 specific limitations
+! ## allowrules
+!
+Allowrules currently don't supported in these modifiers:
+!
+1. all specific exceptions: '$elemhide', '$generichide', '$specifichide', '$genericblock', '$jsinject', '$urlblock', '$content', '$stealth'.
+!
+1. `$redirect`
+!
+1. `$removeparam`
+!
+1. `$removeheader`
+!
 ! ## $document
 !
-During convertion process $document modificator is expanded into ! $elemhide, $content, $urlblock, $jsinject and $extension, ! of which:
+During convertion process $document modificator is expanded into ! $elemhide, $content, $urlblock, $jsinject,
+! of which:
 ! - $content - not supported in the MV3;
-! - $extension - not supported in extension;
 ! - $elemhide, $jsinject - not implemented yet;
 ! - $urlblock - converted not correctly (allow all requests not on the specified ! url, but FROM specified url and also disables cosmetic rules).
 !
 So we still convert the $document-rules, but not 100% correctly.
 !
-! ## $all
+! ## $removeparam
 !
-To convert a $all rule, a network rule must be modified to accept multiple ! modifiers from the same rule, for example, as it works with the ! "multi"-modifier $document.
+Groups of $removeparam rules with the same conditions are combined into one ! rule only within one filter.
 !
-! ## $removeparam
+! ## $removeheader
 !
-Groups of $removeparam rules with the same conditions are combined into one ! rule only within one filter.
+Groups of $removeheader rules with the same conditions are combined into one ! rule only within one filter.
 !
 ! ## $redirect-rule